-Dr. Muhammad Badrul Hasan has been working as an Assistant Professor at the Department of Political Science, University of Dhaka, Bangladesh.
+Dr. Muhammad Badrul Hasan has been working as an Associate Professor at the Department of Political Science, University of Dhaka, Bangladesh.
 He did PhD from the Copernicus Institute of Sustainable Development (Environmental Governance Group) in the Utrecht University, Netherlands.
 His PhD research topic is “How to successfully govern community drinking water systems?
 Exploring the potential of the community managemnet plus model in Southwestern Bangladesh" With this, he assessed the type of institutional arrangement influencing to efficient governance of shared drinking water system in developing countries focusing in Bangladesh.
 Dr. Badrul did the undergraduate and graduation degrees at the same department in the same university where he is now working.
 As a part of his responsibilities, he offered teaching on the courses related to governance, public policy, democracy and democratization.

 His research interests include sustainable development, environmental governance, water governance, common pool resource (CPR) management and institutional analysis.

 In addition, Mr. Badrul Hasan has also been actively involved as a research fellow of Earth System Governance Project (ESG) based in Netherlands. founding member of Dimonds in Delta (DID) Network based in Netherlands, founding memebr of Earth System Governance in AAsia Pacific and member of Micro-governance Research Initiative (MGR) andShow less